 JEFFERSON CITY, Mo.
 (AP) - An English-born Missouri woman, who feared that she would need to leave the U.S. after her 21st birthday Wednesday, instead has received a deferral that will allow her to stay.

-Lauren Gray, of Trenton, has lived in northern Missouri since her parents arrived on a visa when she was 4 years old.
-However, the parents’ visa does not allow Gray to remain in the U.S. after turning 21, so she had been preparing to leave the country.
+Lauren Gray, of Trenton, has lived in northern Missouri since her parents arrived on an E-2 investor visa when she was 4 years old.
+However, the visa does not allow Gray to remain in the U.S. after turning 21, so she had been preparing to leave the country.
+Gray's application to become a permanent resident has been pending for nine years.

-Gray and Missouri Sen. Claire McCaskill announced during a conference call Wednesday that federal authorities had granted a two-year deferral earlier this week that can be renewed until Gray gains permanent residency.
-Gray also is to receive a work permit.
+Gray and Missouri Sen. Claire McCaskill announced during a conference call Wednesday that federal authorities granted a two-year deferral earlier this week that can be renewed until Gray gains permanent residency.
+McCaskill said Gray also would be entitled to a work permit.

 The immigration issue has received significant media attention, and Gray traveled to Washington last week to press her case.